d2si-oss/terraform-modules/aws/helper/README.md

 ## Argument

+- `azs_count` (string)

-- `azs_count` (string, OPT) - amount of availability zones requested
+  Amount of availability zones requested.
-  - default: total amount of availability zones in the current region
+  - default: amount of AZs in the current region

 ## Outputs